4. User installed software

 Attention

-Commands sudo and su are not available per security vulnerability.
+(1) Commands sudo and su are not available per security vulnerability.

 1. Get an interactive node

 Always claim an interactive node because software builds involve downloads and compilation and both actions can use a lot of CPU time and memory.
-If you do installations on a login node you will have problems and your install will likely fail.

-From a login node:
+From a login node: request an interactive node and 4 CPUs:

 Note